1st Place: Columbia Business School

 – Dyanna Salcedo, Columbia 2014

 I love the MBA Ally Challenge.
 There’s nothing like a good b-school competition to get folks focused on a cause!
 Participating in a cross business school challenge is a wonderful platform from which to engage classmates on issues affecting the LGBT community.
-I can’t wait to see how it unfolds at Kellogg.

 – Eric Mercep, Kellogg 2013